globalrestorationproject/globalrestorationproject.github.io/publications.md

 cover-img: /assets/img/aerial_green_field.jpg
 ---

-**Although the Global Restoration Project does not itself publish books, we wish to highlight several books that have a close connection to the aims and operations of the Global Restoration Project.**
+**Although the Global Restoration Project does not itself publish books, we wish to highlight several books that have a close connection to the aims and operations of the Global Restoration Project.
+We welcome notifications about other publications written by, or of interest to, others involved in RESTORATION-related issues.**

 ---